thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 # Sass 3.3 (Maptastic Maple)

-We are pleased to annouce that Sass 3.3 (aka Maptastic Maple) has been released!
-You can get the full scoop on what's changed in the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html), but here's a summary of some of the cool new features...
+We are pleased to announce that Sass 3.3 (aka Maptastic Maple) has been released!
+You can get the full scoop on what's changed in the [changelog](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html), but here's a summary of some of the cool new features...

 ## New map data structure